Solution of the $\kappa$-deformed Dirac equation with vector and scalar interactions in the context of spin and pseudospin symmetries: Conclusions

 \section{Conclusions}

 We have studied the relativistic quantum dynamics of a spin-$1/2$ charged particle with minimal, vector and scalar couplings in the quantum deformed framework generated by the $\kappa $-Poincar\'{e}-Hopf algebra.
 The problem have been formulated using the $\kappa $-deformed Dirac equation in two dimensions.
 The $\kappa $-deformed Pauli equation was derived to study the dynamics of the system taking into account the spin and pseudospin symmetries limits.
 For the $\kappa $-deformed Dirac-Pauli equation obtained (Eq. (\ref{diracsp})), we have argued that only particular choices of radial function $\nu \left( r\right) $ lead to exactly solvable differential equations.
 We have considered the case where the particle interacts with an uniform magnetic field, a planar harmonic oscillator and a linear potential.
 We have verified that the linear potential leads to a Coulomb-type term in the $\kappa $-deformed sector of the radial equation.
 The resulting equation obtained is a Heun-type differential equation.
 Analytical solutions for both spin and pseudospin symmetries limits enabled us to obtain expressions for the energy eigenvalues (through the use of the Eqs. (\ref{cndA}) and (\ref {cndB})) and wave functions.
 Because of the limitations imposed by the condition (\ref{cndB}), we have derived expressions for the energies corresponding only to $n=0$ (Eqs. (\ref{Energy0fi+})-(\ref{Energy0fi-})) and $n=1$ (Eqs. (\ref{Energy1fi+})-(\ref{Energy1fi-})).
-We have shown that the presence of the spin element in the equation of motion introduces a correction in the expressions for the bound state energy and wave functions.
+We have shown that the energy eigenvalues and wave functions are modified by both the spin element $s$ and the deformation parameter $\varepsilon$.
+We believe that future experiments may provide some estimate on the magnitude of the deformation parameter within the context of the model studied.